eurostat/census2021GridMaps/README.md

-# census2021GridMapPoster
+# census2021GridMaps
-Scripts to produce census 2021 grid map posters
+Scripts to produce some census 2021 grid maps.